ChoiSG/GwisinMsi/README.md

 # GwisinMsi

-This repo contains the PoC of the MSI payload used in the blog post (TODO).
+This repo contains the PoC of the MSI payload used in the [blog post](https://blog.sunggwanchoi.com/recreating-a-msi-payload-for-fun-and-no-profit/).
 The payload is based on the Gwisin ransomware's MSI payload analysis of the AhnLab ASEC team's [blog post](https://asec.ahnlab.com/en/37483/).

 ## DLL Compiling Configuration
 - Project > Project properties > c/c++ > preprocessor > processor definition - `_CRT_SECURE_NO_WARNINGS`